 Maine writers Julia Spencer-Fleming, Gerry Boyle, Sarah Graves, Paul Doiron, Kate Flora, Barb Ross, Kathy Lynn Emerson/Kaitlyn Dunnett, Lea Wait, Vicki Doudera and James Hayman, have joined together in a daily blog at: MaineCrimeWriters.com.
-Hartland Librarian John Clark will be featured once a month to review YA (librarian lingo for Young Adult) mysteries.
+Librarian John Clark of the Hartland Public LIbrary will be featured once a month to review Young Adult mysteries.

 For Lovers of Series!